 Q: Is your collagen screened for heavy metals?

-A: Yes, we do test to ensure they are free from all of the major heavy metals, including arsenic, lead, mercury, and cadmium.
+A: Yes, we do test our product to ensure they are free from all of the major heavy metals, including arsenic, lead, mercury, and cadmium.
 It does not contain hyaluronic acid as some brands do.
 The specific lab and detailed results are confidential.